Ingan121/ModernActiveDesktop/README.md

     * 96
     * Arc-Dark
     * Blur (beta)
+    * VGUI
+    * Various XP fallback schemes: Royale Noir, Zune, Embedded, and Watercolor
 * Visualizer improvements
     * Added a lyrics viewer!
 Click View -> Lyrics to open it
-    * Added a secondary visualizer that can be opened multiple times.
-This doesn't support visualization, but it can be used to display other media information.
-Click View -> Secondary Visualizer to open it
+    * Supports secondary visualizers that can be opened multiple times.
+These don't support visualization but can be used to display other media information.
+A secondary visualizer will be opened when trying to open the visualizer when it's already running
     * Several options are now accessible in the menu bar
     * Added an option to change the size of the album art
     * Added an option to change how the window title is displayed